Go to the first, previous, next, last section, table of contents.

 Simple Command Expansion

-When a simple command is executed, the shell performs the following expansions, assignments, and redirections, from left to right.
+When a simple command is executed, the shell performs the following operations from left to right.

-2. The words that are not variable assignments or redirections are expanded (see Shell Expansions).
-If any words remain after expansion, the first word is taken to be the name of the command and the remaining words are the arguments.
+2. The first word is taken to be the name of the command and the remaining words are the arguments.

 4. The text after the = in each variable assignment undergoes tilde expansion, parameter expansion, command substitution, arithmetic expansion, and quote removal before being assigned to the variable.